transloadit/uppy/website/src/docs/server.md

 ```
 [See](#Options) for valid configuration options.

 To enable uppy socket for realtime feed to the client while upload is going on, you call the `socket` method like so.
-This takes your `server` instance and your uppy [options](#Options) as parameters.

 ```javascript
 ...